peterkyle01/vim-keybindings/README.md

 ## Zed Editor

-keymap.json is used in vscode
+keymap.json is used in zed editor